 The professional standards prescribe how agencies must discharge certain obligations under the FOI Act.
-They will be supported by a suite of guidance materials to assist and support agencies in meeting their obligations under the new professional standards.
+They will be supported by a suite of guidance materials to assist and support agencies in meeting their obligations under the proposed professional standards.

 Frequently asked questions

 Part IB of the FOI Act outlines that the Information Commissioner may develop professional standards relating to the conduct of agencies in performing functions under the FOI Act, and the administration and operation of the FOI Act by agencies.

 The standards are a legislative instrument that outline obligations that agencies subject to the FOI Act must comply with.